Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Ancient solutions via the Riemannian submersion

 \section{Ancient solutions via the Riemannian submersion}

 Now we use the formulae and setting in Section 2.3 to construct the ancient solutions via the Riemannian submersion.
-We need this more general formulation particularly for constructing an ancient solution on the total space of the generalized Hopf fibration: $\Sph^7\to \Sph^{15} \to \Sph^8$, since this does not fit into the formulation via the principle bundle.
+We need this more general formulation particularly for constructing an ancient solution on the total space of the generalized Hopf fibration: $\Sph^7\to \Sph^{15} \to \Sph^8$, since this does not fit into the formulation via principle bundles.
 Even though the formulation is quite general, in view of the rigidity result of Gromoll-Grove \cite{GG} and Wilking \cite{rigidity-w}, it is not as flexible as it appears if one insists that the fiber is a round sphere.
-The following proposition is the key step.
+The following proposition is the key step for our construction.